tekknolagi/isdt/lecture-notes/2-vcs.md

 `HEAD`*, and it's very dangerous: if you ever navigate away from a commit you make in detached `HEAD`, you may never be able to find it again!
-Even if you do write down its hash somewhere, commits that aren't referenced by a branch or tag can get deleted when a repository is cloned or "garbage collected" (`git gc`).
+Even if you do write down its hash somewhere, commits that aren't referenced by a branch or tag can get deleted when a repository is cloned or "garbage collected" during normal Git operation.

 TODO: Examples of what branches might be used for.
 Classify into long-lived branches and development/feature branches.